Python 3 porting - pickles

 b'\xc2\xb5\xc3\xb0'

-Another issue is when the pickle contains a mix of Python 2 str containing unicode and Python 2 str containing bytes.
-It’s one or the other.
-You may need to pass encoding="bytes", and later doctor the data with code aware of which of the byte strings need decoding to Python 3 str.
+Another issue is when a pickle contains a mix of Python 2 str containing unicode and Python 2 str containing bytes.
+The only way to resolve this confusion is to deserialise with encoding="bytes" and later fix the data - either with custom code aware of field semantics or with some sort of schema library, provided with a schema defining conversions of string fields from bytes.

 A word of consolation

-If you’re facing tables and tables full of pickles that won’t load in Python 3, check if they still load in Python 2 at all.
-If they contain types defined in your project or any dependencies, and these types change or are moved, it may break existing pickles.
+If you’re facing enormous datasets full of pickles that won’t load in Python 3, check if they still load in Python 2.
+If they contain types defined in your project or its dependencies, and these types change or are moved, it may break existing pickles.
 You may then be able to remove or ignore most of the records.

 Conclusion